b9aurav/agentic-protocol-engine/README.md

 ### Core Components

 *   **Llama Agents:** Containerized instances of LLM agents (built with LlamaIndex) responsible for executing user goals and simulating stateful user sessions.
 They use specialized tools (`Tool_HTTP_GET`, `Tool_HTTP_POST`, `Tool_State_Update`) to interact with the environment and manage session context.
-*   **Cerebras Llama 4 Scout / Cerebras Proxy:** The high-speed inference engine providing the cognitive power for agent decision-making.
+*   **Cerebras llama3.1-8b / Cerebras Proxy:** The high-speed inference engine providing the cognitive power for agent decision-making.
 The Cerebras Proxy acts as an internal service endpoint for communication with the actual Cerebras system.
 *   **Docker MCP Gateway:** A critical central component that standardizes the communication format between the LLM Agents and external HTTP services (SUT and Cerebras endpoint).
 It acts as a decoupling layer, routing agent requests based on a defined schema.
 *   **System Under Test (SUT):** The target cloud application or service being load tested.
 *   **Observability Stack (Loki, Prometheus, Grafana):** A consolidated stack for centralized logging (Loki), metrics collection (Prometheus with cAdvisor/Node Exporter), and real-time visualization (Grafana dashboards).